NamanKaira/vendor-performance-analytics/README.md

 🎯 Use Case

 This project supports data-driven procurement and inventory decisions by improving visibility into vendor performance, pricing efficiency, and stock utilization.

-🎯 Use Case

-This project supports data-driven procurement and inventory decisions by improving visibility into vendor performance, pricing efficiency, and stock utilization.